 If you're enjoying this article, consider supporting our award-winning journalism by subscribing.
 By purchasing a subscription you are helping to ensure the future of impactful stories about the discoveries and ideas shaping our world today.

 No one knows, however, how or when plate tectonics got started on Earth in the first place.
-“It’s one of the most fundamental questions in Earth science,” says study co-author Roger Fu, a Harvard University paleomagnetist.
-Geologists use various tools to investigate the state of Earth’s crust over the eons, but the gold standard is evidence of relative motion: one piece of Earth’s crust moving away from, or toward, another piece.
-For that, Earth’s magnetic field—powered by the motion of its core—holds the key.
+“It’s one of the most fundamental questions in Earth science,” says study coauthor Roger Fu, a Harvard university paleomagnetist.
+Geologists use various tools to investigate the state of Earth’s crust over the eons, but the gold standard is evidence of relative motion: one piece of Earth’s crust moving away from or toward another piece.
+For that, Earth’s magnetic field—powered by the motion of the planet’s core—holds the key.

 This illustrated cross-section of Earth 3.5 billion years ago shows the core generating a magnetic field, as well as subducting tectonic plates.